panosru/OxyNode/README.md

-When you should use OxyFront
+When you should use OxyFront with DDD / CQRS
 ----------------------------

 * If you have complex domain (very complex business rules)